Characters: Pokémon: Generation IV Families

-- Boring Yet Practical: Considered the de-facto HM Slave, due to its ability to learn most of the HMs note and its (supposed) inability to be useful enough in a serious fight can justify not letting it learn anything else.
-(See Joke Character and Lethal Joke Character below.)
+- Boring, but Practical: Can learn most of the HMs note and its supposed inability to be useful enough in a serious fight can justify not letting it learn anything else.
+See Joke Character and Lethal Joke Character below.

 - Com Mons: Found just about everywhere in Sinnoh.

 - Hoist by His Own Petard: Its Simple ability can end up doing this.
 Since it doubles all stat changes that affect the owner, both positive and negative, if Bibarel's opponent tries to reduce its stats, they're going to find that they'll have twice the effect that they expected, which can result in a very crippled Bibarel very quickly.

 - Joke Character: Not to quite the same extent as Farfetch'd or Luvdisc, but Bibarel's all-around mediocre stats mean that most competitive players don't even look at it once.
 Their designs do not help them in gaining respect.